garyeh/Clickstarter/README.md

 ### Projects

-When fetching all the attributes of a project from the backend, its reward details can also be retrieved through associations.
-Some important details ('current funds raised' and 'number of backers') require a combination of associations and enumerable/mathematical operations.
+When fetching all the attributes of a project from the backend, its reward details will also be retrieved through associations.
+Some important details ('current funds raised' and 'number of backers') utilize a combination of associations and enumerable/mathematical operations.
 This obviates the need for projects to have extraneous columns at the database level.

 ```ruby
 json.extract! project, :title, :url, :description,